nweidenh/startup/README.md

   - displyaing a random inspirational quote using an external service
 - **DB/Login** - Store users as well as active games in a database.
 Register and login users, with credentials stored in the database.
 Cannot play until authenticated.
 Storing overall records of users
 - **WebSocket** - Whenever one move is taken, it gets broadcast to all other boards

+## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.

+- [x] **HTML pages** - Four HTML pages that represent the ability to login/create, play a game, a database page and an about screen.
+- [x] **Navigation elements** -